Indiana Court Records

 Indianapolis, IN 46204

-Alternatively, interested persons can visit the local county jail or correctional facilities to lookup inmates.
+Alternatively, interested persons can visit the local county jail or correctional facilities to look up inmates.

 How Do I Conduct an Inmate Search in Indiana?